-Before states can adopt innovative solutions such as portals and ODR, these solutions must be assessed by an outside reviewer to understand how the code base works, and the barriers for bringing a new jurisdiction on-board.
+Before states can adopt innovative solutions such as portals and ODR, these solutions must be assessed by outside reviewers to understand how the code base works, and the barriers for bringing a new jurisdiction on-board.
 The unknown for a new state is how the code is architected.
-With SJI support in FY 2021, these reviews will be performed by an expert(s) code reviewer who knows the courts, and also has a strong technology background.
-The expert(s) will assess how ready the code base is for adoption by other jurisdictions, and assist in the adaptation.
-Technical and business process documentation needs will be created, to ease the rollout of technologies to new jurisdictions.
+SJI is supporting these reviews, which are being conducted by expert code reviewers who knows the courts, and also have a strong technology background.
+The experts are assessing how ready the code base is for adoption by other jurisdictions, and assisting in the adaptation.
+Technical and business process documentation needs are being created, to ease the rollout of technologies to new jurisdictions.

-The FY 2022 request will enable SJI to further promote technology advances in state courts.
+The FY 2023 request will enable SJI to further promote technology advances in the state courts.